ASR26/Philosophers/README.md

 You can check their respective folders to check an extensive explaination about how they work.

 In _norme folders you will find the same code but without any comments so it follows the [norme](https://github.com/MagicHatJo/-42-Norm/blob/master/norme.en.pdf)

+For the explainations I have used [akent-go](https://github.com/akentgo) notes as base.